Skip to main contentScroll Top

 To answer this question, let's review the main temples to see during your visit to Sukhothai.
 You will find places to pay for entry next to the East entrance and also to the South, after passing the National Museum (see map below).

-If you have bikes, don't forget to report it. (they will ask you anyway) way and tickets will be checked at the entrance).
+If you have bicycles, don't forget to mention it (they will ask you anyway and tickets will be checked at the entrance).

 The central area